knutvalen/VIPER-architecture/README.md

 # VIPER-architecture
 How to use the VIPER architecture for an iOS app.
-Guide: https://docs.google.com/document/d/1rXcn1Hckp90sdZtnbbQRdlwVxTAmvl-ZT2_zW-MPDCI/edit?usp=sharing
+Companion resource for my blog post at https://knutvalen.no/blog/how-to-use-VIPER-for-an-iOS-app